Usmani family of Deoband

-The Usmani family of Deoband are the descendants of the third Rashidun Caliph, Uthman, based primarily in the town of Deoband in India.
+The Usmani family of Deoband are a prominent family based primarily in the town of Deoband in India.
 The notable people of this family include Fazlur Rahman Usmani, Mahmud Hasan Deobandi, Azizur Rahman Usmani and Shabbir Ahmad Usmani.

 Fazlur Rahman Usmani, Nehal Ahmad, Mehtab Ali and Zulfiqar Ali Deobandi from the family were co-founders of Darul Uloom Deoband.
 Atiqur Rahman Usmani, a member of this family, co-founded Nadwatul Musannifeen and All India Muslim Majlis-e-Mushawarat.

 History

 Ubaid Iqbal Asim in his work Mawlāna Zafar Ahmad: Life and works, discussing the background of Usmanis in Deoband, mentions that, "one of the famous saintly figures that lived in Deoband is Khwajah Abul Wafā Usmāni, who was a cousin brother of Jalāluddīn Kabīr al-Awliya Pānipati".
 He had settled in Deoband in the eighth hijri century.
 Asim asserts that, most of the Usmanis in Deoband are the successors of Abul Wafā Usmāni.

 Ten generations later, Lutfullah was born in the family of Abul Wafā Usmāni.
 He held the position of treasurer in the court of Shah Jahan.